akvorado/akvorado/console/data/docs/00-intro.md

 Take a look at the `docker-compose.yml` file if you want to setup the GeoIP database.
 It requires two environment variables to fetch them from [MaxMind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).

+Once you are ready, you can run everything in the background with `docker-compose up -d`.

 ## Big picture